PostsDesert/wholemeal/design.md

 ### Todo (before internal release)

-Spinner View:

-Lists View:

-Combo View:

 General:
-- Refactor out receipt component
-  - Content of the receipt is not defined in the component, but rather passed in as a prop.
-  - Font should be bigger on mobile devices
 - Refactor out button component (option for color)
 - Make it easier to tell that swipe navigation gestures are available on mobile devices.
 - Keyboard shortcuts should be explained on desktop devices.
-- Add socials on bottom of receipts (Github, LinkedIn, BlueSky?)
 - Caching emoji generation to speed up page loads/reduce redundent work.
 - Cache emoji label colors to speed up page loads/reduce redundant work.
 - Slim down binary size.